 The answers to this question has been divided in two groups.
 The first group provides support for not eating pork while the second group gives support for eating pork.
-I pray that God's Holy Spirit will guide you in all
+I pray that God's Holy Spirit will guide you in all truth.

-and his female: and of beasts that [are] not clean by two, the male and his
+Genesis 7:2-AV Of every clean beast thou shalt take to thee by sevens, the male and his female: and of beasts that [are] not clean by two, the male and his female.

-long time before there was ever a Jew.
+There is another important aspect to this verse in that this was still quite a long time before there was ever a Jew.
 Those who say the food laws apply only to the Jews should note that animals were regarded as 'clean' and 'unclean', by God, before the flood.

 Now, after the flood Noah was told that all animals were to be 'meat' for him.

 Genesis 9:3-AV Every moving thing that liveth shall be meat for you; even as the green herb have I given you all things.

 Consider carefully this verse.
 We know from the above that Noah knew full well what was 'clean' or not.
 We also know that God does not change.
 So this is not a reference to God changing what was 'clean'.
 By this time the only food not destroyed would have been what Noah brought with him on the Ark, and possibly, fish.
 I believe that this is God telling Noah that he could decide himself what to eat, probably to avoid waste as much as anything else.
 I would expect that Noah and his family would have eaten 'clean' food whenever possible.

 Then we come to the food laws.
 A careful examination of these laws will reveal that they were given more in the interests of good health than anything else.
 It is evident too that these health laws also included instructions for personal hygiene and methods of dealing with boils, leprosy and other maladies.
 Following these laws did also set the Jews apart from those around them.